aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/getting_started.md

       name: "myapi",
       parent: monorepo,
       outdir: "packages/api",
       // Smithy as the model language.
-You can also use ModelLanguage.OPENAPI
+You can also use ModelLanguage.TYPESPEC or ModelLanguage.OPENAPI
       model: {
         language: ModelLanguage.SMITHY,
         options: {